ashwinbangalore/IBMBlockchain/README.md

 ## Prerequisites:
 http://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html

-Please note that it is crucial that you go thru the link above to verify that you have met the requirements.
+Please note that it is crucial that you go thru the link above to verify that you have met the requirements for running Hyperledger on your laptop.
 Especially if the labs do'nt work.

 We will be developing on our laptops.
 MacOS, Ubuntu or Windows.

 # Lab 1: Let's run our first application in Hyperledger Fabric
 Original instructions: http://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html